coilhq/mucoa/README.md

   * Transfer - Fee charged per transaction
   * Account - Monthly account service charges
 > (where fee is a function of collateral deposit amount = 110 * 9.1% = 10)
+> Fee's will be applied to the participant `Liquidity` accounts.
 ```
 DR A Liquidity                                  10
     CR A Fees                                             10